Scroll to top

 Firearms Policy

 Licensed armed security is available in Nigeria.
 Private security companies must be registered with the Nigerian Security and Civil Defence Corps (NSCDC).
-Armed guards require specific licensing.
+Armed guards require specific NSCDC licensing.

 Licensing